Anniepoo/swiplchrtut/basics.md

 .Exercise - Demonstrate failure
 =====================================================================
-Fiddle about and demonstrate failure. what happens if you add a constraint to the store and then fail?
+Fiddle about and demonstrate failure. what happens if you add a constraint to the store and then have the original calling prolog fail?

 For that matter, what happens if you throw?